pu2clr/SI4735/README.md

 ## Hardware Requirements and Setup

-This library has been written for the Arduino platform and has been successfully tested on Pro Mini.
-I beleave it will work on any other Arduino with I²C support.
+This library has been written for the Arduino platform and has been successfully tested on many platform.
+See [Boards where this library has been successfully tested](https://github.com/pu2clr/SI4735#boards-where-this-library-has-been-successfully-tested)

 ### Arduino 5V and Si4735